-Many everyday items may contribute to poor indoor air quality in your Albany house.
+Many everyday items may contribute to poor indoor air quality in your Albany residence.

-- Compounds in [carpeting, furniture and drapes that give off fumes
+- Compounds in [carpeting, furniture and drapes that let off fumes

 - Personal care products